zrythm/zrythm/doc/user/editing/edit-modes.rst

 Cutting Objects
 ~~~~~~~~~~~~~~~
-You can :zbutton:`Alt`-click inside objects to break them up.
+You can :kbd:`Alt`-click inside objects to break them up.
-Holding down :zbutton:`Shift` while doing this will bypass
+Holding down :kbd:`Shift` while doing this will bypass
 snapping.

 Edit Mode